HBA114/Hackerrank_dotnet_WebApi/Readme.md

 ## But Failed Because of Second Test

-- Second test (which i failed because of simple mistakes) is available in [here](https://github.com/HBA114/HackerRank_dotnet_DistinctDigitNumbers)
+- Second exam (which i failed because of simple mistakes) is available in [here](https://github.com/HBA114/HackerRank_dotnet_DistinctDigitNumbers)